minzzelo/cs2101ug/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Notes about the command format
 Feeling a little overwhelmed by the command format we use throughout the user guide?
-Fear not, as this section will guide you along the various command formats and notations we use throughout the user guide!
+Fear not, as this section will guide you through the various command formats and notations we use throughout the user guide!

 Format/Notation | Meaning